codahale/grump/README.md

 (To decrypt a message, one simply iterates through the recipients, trying each.)

-After the header comes a series of chunks of arbitrary sizes.
-Each chunk has a 32-bit ID, a nonce, and the ciphertext, which is the data encrypted with ChaCha20Poly1305.
-To ensure that chunks are in the proper order, the sequence of IDs of the chunks which precede any chunk are used as the authenticated data for the chunk AEAD (e.g., chunk #4's authenticated data is `[1, 2, 3, 4]`, encoded as a series of little-endian 32-bit values).
+After the header comes a series of chunks of arbitrary sizes, which are portions of the plaintext encrypted with ChaCha20Poly1305.
+The last chunk in a message is flagged as such.

-The last chunk in a message is flagged as such and includes an addition zero ID appended to the end of its authenticated data.
+The final element of a message is an Ed25519 signature of the SHA-256 hash of every nonce and ciphertext (including those in the header) in the order they appear in the message.
+Any attempt to add or remove chunks (or recipients) will fail this verification.

 ## TODO